-In 2024, the CBUAE footprints in outreach and events were spread-out across hosting key events through-out the year with the following highlights: The CBUAE regularly published reports which outlined its overarching view of financial markets at a local, regional and international level which included an annual report, financial stability report, quarterly economic reviews, quarterly credit sentiment surveys, and quarterly reviews of UAE monetary banking and financial markets developments.
+In 2024, the CBUAE footprints in outreach and events were spread-out across hosting key events through-out the year with the following highlights:

 Increased visibility

 The CBUAE increased its visibility regionally and internationally with senior management attendance and engagement at important forums through the year, including the delivery of keynote speeches and participation in panel discussions.
 The headline events through the year were the G20 meeting in Washington and Johannesburg, International Monetary Fund (IMF) and World Bank Group meetings and the Arab Monetary Fund meeting.